bediger4000/array-rotation-algorithms/README.md

 ```

 It does require space for 1 extra item
-which is hidden by the Golang multiple assignment,
+which is hidden by Golang multiple assignments,
-but you could do that dumb swap-by-XOR stunt to avoid even that.
+but you could do that dumb swap-by-XOR stunt to avoid that.

 As near as I can tell,
 there's two other commonly given ways of doing this.